lazybytez/.github/docs/CONTRIBUTING.md

 ### Security issues

-If you find some really serious security issue, please don't create a GitHub issue for it in the first line - it could put all bots based on this repository onto risk.
+If you find some really serious security issue, please don't create a GitHub issue for it in the first line - it could put users of affected software at risk.
 Send a mail to [this email][email] instead, to keep it structured you can simply copy our bug template into your mail.